ATAARobotics/ataarobotics.github.io/firsttechchallenge.md

-            The theme of pink shirts and gum continued: a googly-eyed 3-wheeled kiwi-drive robot named "Bubblegum" in 2023 was replaced with a larger, squatter "Dubble Bubble" in 2024 (featuring a 4-wheel mecchanum drive base).
+            The theme of pink shirts and gum continued: a googly-eyed 3-wheeled kiwi-drive robot named "Bubblegum" in 2023 was replaced with a larger, squatter "Dubble Bubble" in 2024 featuring a 4-wheel mecchanum drive base and plenty of 3D-printed pink parts.
 The team has learned to work together bringing sketches to prototypes to designs, using more custom and 3D-printed fabrication this year.
           </p>
           <p>
-            Much of Hyperdroid's success is also due to their calm and strategic drive-team backed up by an even better-tuned pit crew keeping the robot tested, chargned and ready to compete.
+            Much of Hyperdroid's success is also due to their calm and strategic drive-team backed up by a well-tuned pit crew who keep the robot tested, charged and ready to compete.
+            An iterative approach to programming controls and autonomous has allowed the team to meet a series of smaller objectives on their way to a Worlds robot, incorporating many control lessons and stategies from the previous season.
           </p>

         </div>